SciML/NonlinearSolve.jl/docs/src/solvers/NonlinearSystemSolvers.md

 ## Recommended Methods

-`NewtonRaphson` is a good choice for most problems.
+`TrustRegion` is a good choice for most problems.
 For large systems, it can make use of sparsity patterns for sparse automatic differentiation and sparse linear solving of very large systems.
 That said, as a classic Newton method, its stability region can be smaller than other methods.
-Meanwhile, `SimpleNewtonRaphson` and `TrustRegion` are implementations which are specialized for small equations.
+Meanwhile, `SimpleNewtonRaphson` and `SimpleTrustRegion` are implementations which are specialized for small equations.
 It is non-allocating on static arrays and thus really well-optimized for small systems, thus usually outperforming the other methods when such types are used for `u0`. `DynamicSS` can be a good choice for high stability.